Temporal Graph Reconfiguration for Always-Connected Graphs: Decision Problem

-In \cref{lm:change} we showed that, for each edge, a shortest reconfiguration sequence to turn it into a non-bridge can be computed in polynomial-time, if one exists.
+In \cref{lm:change} we showed that, for each edge, a shortest reconfiguration sequence to turn it into a non-bridge can be computed in polynomial time, if one exists.
 This allows us to identify which edges are changeable and which are unchangeable, completing the first part for proving \cref{thm:main_result}.